Last updated: May 5, 2026

 - Call Minnesota Aging Pathways first.
 Ask which county or tribal office handles the senior’s Long-Term Care Consultation and what program sounds most likely.

 - Start the Medical Assistance application early if the person is 65+.
 Minnesota tells seniors to use a paper application through the county or tribal office.
 Do not wait until every detail is perfect.
-Minnesota also says MA may begin in the month the application is received and may go back up to three months in some cases.
+Minnesota also says MA coverage may begin in the month the paper application is received and may go back up to three months in some cases.

 - Request a MnCHOICES assessment.
 Tell the county or tribe you need to know if the senior qualifies for CFSS, Elderly Waiver, Alternative Care, or other home care supports.